mccoates/mccoates.github.io/index.md

 Before joining UW Biostatistics, I studied Organismic and Evolutionary Biology at [Harvard University](http://oeb.harvard.edu/), with a language citation in Spanish.
 I was a research associate at the [Institute for Genomic Medicine](http://igm.columbia.edu) at Columbia University.

 I currently work with Dr. Lurdes Inoue, exploring the connections between Bayesian and frequentist approaches to dynamic treatment regimes.
 My collaborative projects include work with Dr. Bruce Weir and Dr. Sam Wasser, adapting forensic genetic techniques to combat elephant poaching.
 My research is supported by an NSF Graduate Research Fellowship.

-## Research interests
-I am broadly interested in statistics and biostatistics with a current focus on:
-* Decision theory
-* Missing data
-* Statistical genetics
-* Bayesian methods
-* Applications to public health, medicine, and biology